 Compare the predicted Water elevation in the Tailings Impoundment Area to the measured elevations.
-If the difference between predicted and measured elevations is greater than 0.5m the facility is within 1 m from the full-supply level, and the water quality predictions suggest discharge criteria may not be met, then the cause(s) of the differences shall be evaluated and the predictive model shall be updated as appropriate;
+If the difference between predicted and measured elevations is greater than 0.5m the facility is within 1 m from the full-supply level, and the water quality predictions suggest discharge criteria may not be met, then the cause(s) of the differences shall be evaluated and the predictive model shall be updated as appropriate; and

-and Report the results in accordance with Schedule B Item 4
+Report the results in accordance with Schedule B Item 4.

 PART G: CONDITIONS APPLYING TO MODIFICATIONS